 (5) The occupier of the adjoining land and the occupier of the exempt land shall, in so far as is reasonably practicable, co-operate with each other in setting fire to bush on the adjoining and the exempt land.

-(6)(a) A local government in whose district the burning is to take place may arrange with the occupier of exempt land, the occupier of land adjoining it and a bush fire brigade which has been registered by the local government, to co-operate in burning fire-breaks on the respective lands.
+(6) A local government in whose district the burning is to take place may arrange with the occupier of exempt land, the occupier of land adjoining it and a bush fire brigade which has been registered by the local government, to co-operate in burning fire-breaks on the respective lands.

-(b) Where an arrangement is made in pursuance of paragraph (a) the local government shall notify the occupier of the adjoining land of the date the burning is to take place and require him to provide by that date ploughed or cleared fire-breaks parallel to the common boundary and of a distance therefrom of not more than 60 metres and as specified by the local government.
+(7) Where an arrangement is made in pursuance of subsection (6) the local government shall notify the occupier of the adjoining land of the date the burning is to take place and require him to provide by that date ploughed or cleared fire-breaks parallel to the common boundary and of a distance therefrom of not more than 60 metres and as specified by the local government.

-(c) Where the occupier of exempt land and a bush fire brigade are burning bush on exempt land in pursuance of an arrangement made under paragraph (a) —
+(8) Where the occupier of exempt land and a bush fire brigade are burning bush on exempt land in pursuance of an arrangement made under subsection (6) —

-(i) the occupier of the land adjoining the exempt land shall assist in the burning of the bush;
+(a) the occupier of the land adjoining the exempt land shall assist in the burning of the bush;

-(ii) a bush fire control officer or an officer of the bush fire brigade may enter the adjoining land and set fire to the bush thereon for the purpose of making a fire-break.
+(b) a bush fire control officer or an officer of the bush fire brigade may enter the adjoining land and set fire to the bush thereon for the purpose of making a fire-break.

 [Section 22 amended by No. 11 of 1963 s.
 9; No. 94 of 1972 s.
 4 (as amended by No. 83 of 1973 s.
 3); No. 65 of 1977 s.
 17; No. 51 of 1979 s.
 5; No. 14 of 1996 s.
-4.]
+4; No. 19 of 2010 s.
+52(4).]

 23. Burning during prohibited burning times